rahulguglani/rf-backend/README.md

 ### 3. Kubernetes Deployment

-- Kubernetes Configuration: Create `deployment.yaml` and `service.yaml` to define the Kubernetes Deployment and Service for the backend application.
+- for Kubernetes we have made two files `deployment.yaml` and `service.yaml` in a folder name Kubernetes
-- Apply Configurations: Apply these configurations to the Kubernetes cluster using the following commands:
+- and then applied these confriguation into action using these command, it runs in localhost with the help of docker desktop feature:
   - `kubectl apply -f ./kubernetes/deployment.yaml`
   - `kubectl apply -f ./kubernetes/service.yaml`

 ![kubernetes](image-10.png)

+### 4. Backend Deployment

+- I have deployed the backend on `railway.app`` to make the api endpoints publically avilaible.

-### 4. Frontend Development
+### 5. Frontend Development

-- HTML, JavaScript, CSS Files: Create `index.html` for frontend UI, `script.js`, and `styles.css`.
-- Host Frontend Files: Host these frontend files on a web server, static hosting service, or locally.
-Ensure files are accessible via a URL.
-- Test Frontend UI: Access the hosted frontend UI through a web browser.
-Interact with the UI to upload files, trigger requests to the backend API, and display file information.

-## Contact

-If you have any questions or suggestions, feel free to contact us at rahulguglani75000@gmail.com
+- In frontend development i have created three files namely `index.html`, `styles.css` and `scripts.js` for a simple ui for the application.
+- I have hosted the frontend on Netlify.